Asian stocks lower after Fed confirms rate hike plans

 AP Business Writer

-BEIJING (AP) — Asian stock markets were mostly lower Thursday after notes from the Federal Reserve’s latest meeting confirmed expectations of more interest rate hikes but held no surprises to rattle investors.
+BEIJING (AP) — Major global stock markets were mostly lower Thursday after notes from the Federal Reserve’s latest meeting confirmed expectations of more interest rate hikes but held no surprises to rattle investors.

-Tokyo, Hong Kong and Sydney fell while Shanghai and Southeast Asian markets gained.
+London, Tokyo, Hong Kong and Sydney declined.
+Frankfurt and Shanghai gained.
 Oil prices rose.

 Investors are uneasy over the impact of interest rate hikes in the United States and other Western economies to cool surging inflation.
 Wednesday’s Fed release showed board members support 0.5-percentage-point hikes at their next two meetings.
 That will weigh on economic activity but already was factored into stock prices.

-There were no “hawkish or dovish surprises” or mention of a bigger increase, said Anderson Alves of ActivTrades in a report.
+There were no “hawkish or dovish surprises” or mentions of a bigger increase, Anderson Alves of ActivTrades said in a report.

 Investors also are worried about the impact of Russia’s February invasion of Ukraine and an unexpectedly sharp Chinese economic slowdown.

-They hope the Fed will be able to cool inflation that is running at a four-decade high without tipping the biggest global economy into recession.
+They hope the Fed can cool inflation that is running at a four-decade high without tipping the biggest global economy into recession.

 The Fed raised its key interest rate by 0.5 percentage points at its May meeting in its most aggressive move in two decades.
 It indicated more hikes were to come.